nptscot/nptscot.github.io/manual/index.md

 The Street Space layer allows a rapid, at-a-glance evaluation of the spatial deliverability of segregated cycle infrastructure (on links requiring dedicated infrastructure).

-It categorises roads in accordance with the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68).
-It specifies the methodology for classifying road space and cycle infrastructure.
-The sections below describe the measurement methods and datasets used, the cycle infrastructure types considered, and the assumptions regarding bus routes and road types.

-The analysis compares the space required for segregated cycle infrastructure (widths taken from [Cycling by Design guidance table 3.2](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68)) with the available kerb-to-kerb (carriageway) or full corridor (including footways and verges) widths.
+The analysis compares the space required for segregated cycle infrastructure (widths taken from [Cycling by Design guidance table 3.2](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68)) with the available kerb-to-kerb (carriageway) or full corridor (including footways) widths.

 Note: Space required for parking and loading is currently excluded from the analysis, due to lack of a national parking & loading dataset.